UMWRG/HydraPlatform/doc/HydraDB/index.rst

 This connects a piece of data, a scenario and a resource attribute.
-The data itself is not accessed directly from this table, but through tScenarioData, which stores what type the data its, its units and other information.
+The data itself is not accessed directly from this table, but through tDataset, which stores what type the data its, its units and other information.

  * dataset_id: A reference to the scenario data table.
  * scenario_id: A reference to the scenario